 How long does child support last in Florida?

-Orlando parents are generally required to make child support payments until each minor reaches 18 years of age.
-However, Florida Statute § 743.07 allows for an extension of support obligations under certain circumstances.
+Orlando parents must make child support payments until each minor reaches 18.
+However, Florida Statute § 743.07 allows for extending support obligations under certain circumstances.

 Can a Florida child support order be modified?